The Leadership-Labor Divide

 Leadership is not.
 Leadership requires structure, governance, readiness, evidence, and disciplined decision authority.
 Vendors, implementers, and consultants cannot provide this — because they do not own the investment or the outcomes.

-The result?
-A vacuum Sponsors are forced to fill without a system.
+The result is a vacuum Sponsors are forced to fill without a system.

 Why Sponsors Need Leadership (Not More Labor)